dmcgits/dmcgits.github.io/mds/GPR103/week2_notes.md

     Class Tower
     ...
     function SetShotDamage ( amount )
-        if amount is more than current damage set damage to new amount
+        if amount is more than current damage and changes are currently allowed set damage to new amount
         otherwise
             don't alter damage